Le Mans 24 Hours video games: History

 Two years later, the French video game publisher Infogrames, who incidentally absorbed Ocean Software, released Le Mans 24 Hours for PlayStation and PC.
 The game was developed by British company Eutechnyx.
 In the United States, the game was released under the name Test Drive: Le Mans.
 In the following year, Eutechnyx released the game on the Dreamcast.
 This version of the game was originally planned to be a port from the PlayStation, but was eventually developed from scratch by Australian company Melbourne House which had been purchased by Infogrames at the time.
 As with the previous PlayStation version, the Dreamcast game was released in the US under their Test Drive brand as Test Drive: Le Mans.
 This was one of the most critically acclaimed racing games on the Dreamcast, often hailed as the single best driving game available for the Dreamcast system.
 Following the release of the Dreamcast version of Le Mans 24 Hours, Infogrames and Melbourne House developed and released a port of the Dreamcast game on the PlayStation 2 in 2001.
 In 2002, a PC port of the Le Mans 24 Hours game was created by another Australian video game developer, Torus.

 While itself not a Le Mans game, rFactor 2 previously hosted the 24 Hours of Le Mans Virtual, an esports sim racing event simulating the 24 Hours of Le Mans hosted by Motorsport Games, and officially sanctioned by the Automobile Club de l'Ouest and the FIA World Endurance Championship.
 The first installment in 2020 saw two red flags, with the 2023 edition of the race seeing the servers suffering a security breach and rFactor 2's stability being called into question.

-In July 22, 2025, Motorsport Games and Dutch developer Studio 397 released Le Mans Ultimate, an officially licensed simulation of the 24 Hours of Le Mans, as well as the FIA World Endurance Championship and European Le Mans Series.
+On July 22, 2025, Motorsport Games and Dutch developer Studio 397 released Le Mans Ultimate, an officially licensed simulation of the 24 Hours of Le Mans, as well as the FIA World Endurance Championship and European Le Mans Series.
 The game became notable for its in-depth simulation of the Le Mans Hypercar and LMDh hybrid systems and tire model behavior.